 1.1.
-These terms and conditions shall be applied to the publishing platform service delivered as a software as a service via Internet by Flockler Oy, a limited liability company registered in Tampere, Finland and/or its affiliates ("Supplier") to its customers ("Customer").
+These terms and conditions shall be applied to the publishing platform service delivered as a software as a service via Internet by Flockler Commerce, Inc., a Delaware corporation and/or its affiliates ("Supplier") to its customers ("Customer").

 1.2.
 The plan, prices and possible specific conditions shall be agreed between the parties when the Customer signs up to the Service, through separate subscriptions of the Customer in the Service or as otherwise made available to alter the subscription plans of the Service by the Supplier, and such choices form an integral part of the agreement between the parties.